 The primary deployment region of all Coveo Cloud Organizations is the Eastern United States (US East).
-If that is the only region where your organization is deployed, this implies that all end-user search requests must travel to that region and back.
+If that’s the only region where your organization is deployed, this implies that all end-user search requests must travel to that region and back.
 Thus, end users located outside of North America would experience significantly higher search request delays than those in North America.
-In situations where it is vital to keep query times low, this may not be acceptable.
+In situations where it’s vital to keep query times low, this may not be acceptable.

 To handle such scenarios, Coveo currently offers the possibility of deploying your organization to two possible satellite regions: US West and Ireland.
 For pricing, or information about additional regions that may be added in the future, contact Coveo Sales.